 If security is your main concern, or if the risks of Dropbox are too much for your organization, consider a different file sharing solution that meets – or exceeds – your security expectations.
 When it comes to your organization’s sensitive and business-critical data, a software solution made for business and industry file transfer and file sharing may be a better fit.

 Managed file transfer (MFT), a secure solution that meets all aspects of inbound and outbound file transfers, is file sharing software that helps to centralize, automate, and achieve compliance with data security standards.

 Related reading: Which is Better: Dropbox vs. MFT?

-While Dropbox is good for free or low-cost occasional file sharing, managed file transfer is an affordable tool built to move your files securely from point A to B, all while tracking file movement and user access.
+While using Dropbox as a secure transfer solution is good for free or low-cost occasional file sharing, managed file transfer is an affordable tool built to move your files securely from point A to B, all while tracking file movement and user access.
 Some MFT solutions, including GoAnywhere MFT, include content collaboration abilities with similar functionality to Dropbox.
 Comment on, edit, and view version history, all from one secure interface thanks to GoDrive.

 GoDrive isn’t the only tool GoAnywhere offers to simplify your file sharing and collaboration:

 - Secure Mail lets you send sensitive data over email.
 Send multiple files at a time, control and limit downloads and access, set expiration dates, view audit trails, recall packages, and allow any recipient to respond securely, without the need for their own account.